magnusoy/OpenWeatherMap-Wrapper-For-Python/README.md

 ### Installing
-Only requires requests, wich you can simply download with pip.
+Only requires requests, which you can simply download with pip.

 ```bash
 pip install requests==3.4